hasura/graphql-engine/manual/tutorial/7-data-modelling.rst

 	    Adding foreign key constraints to ``article``

-Now similarly create the other tables and add foreign key contraints.
+Now similarly create the other tables and add foreign key constraints.

 In SQL, the structure of these tables is as follows: